TanishqJuneja/docs/index.md

 ## Available APIs types

-Pepipost APIs are not completely REST complaint.
+Pepipost APIs are not completely REST compliant.
 We have 2 types of API to send an email:

 * REST
 * JSON